-LeAnn Hanfield joined WinnDevelopment in 2008 and currently serves as a Project Director.
+LeAnn Hanfield joined WinnDevelopment in 2008 and currently serves as a Senior Project Director.
 In her role, Ms. Hanfield is responsible for overseeing the acquisition, financing and construction of affordable housing and mixed-income developments.
 She is presently working on projects that include in-place rehabilitations of existing communities, as well as the adaptive reuse and preservation of historic buildings.

 Ms. Hanfield currently serves on the Greater Boston Real Estate Board’s NextGen network and is an active member of the National Apartment Association (NAA).
 In addition, she has received the Credential for Green Property ManagementTM (CGPMTM) from the National Affordable Housing Management Association (NAHMA) and National Apartment Association Education Institute (NAAEI).

 Ms. Hanfield holds a Bachelor of Science degree from the University of Miami, where she double majored in Mass Communication and Psychology.

 WinnDevelopment President and Managing Partner Larry Curtis honored for Industry Excellence.

 We need motivated people who can think proactively and deliver beyond expectations.
 Are you one of them?